 Slow cooker ham recipe for Easter or any holiday dinner

 I’ll be doing a Slow Cooker Ham recipe for Easter dinner this year.
-This recipe has consistently produced a delicious, tender, moist, and easy focal point for Easter dinner.
-It is as delicious as it is beautiful and everyone who tries this ham recipe seems to have great success with it.
+This “baked ham” recipe has consistently produced a delicious, tender, moist, and easy focal point for Easter dinner.
+The ham is as delicious as it is beautiful and everyone who tries this ham recipe seems to have great success with it.
 (See all the comments below).
 Bill likes to eat Easter dinner about 1:30 PM shortly after we get home from church so I time the ham so that it is done for 1 PM.
 That gives me time to get my side dishes cooked and the table set.
 I do a lot of my Easter dinner preparation the night before.
 On Easter, it’s just a matter of putting things in the oven and on the stove top during that last hour before dinner.
 And this ham recipe frees up oven space for more Easter side dishes to cook.

 There are a few things that are important to remember in cooking a ham in a slow cooker, no matter which slow cooker ham recipe you use.
 Be sure to follow your slow cooker ham recipe carefully.